bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-A.md

 - **namespace**: A PHP namespace.

+  > Note: `\` is *not* a namespace.
+It is the global space.
+  >
+  > A valid PHP namespace is anything that may follow the "namespace" keyword.

 - **autoloadable namespace**: A namespace which contains autoloadable classes.

-- **root namespace**: The shortest common namespace of a set of autoloadable classes of a library.
+- **base namespace**: The longest common namespace of a set of autoloadable classes of a library.

 - **fully qualified name**: The full class or namespace name, including the